icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 ## Key points

-1. The ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md) makes its first appearance
+1. The ["Selected Bibliography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md) makes its first appearance
 2. "[Safe operatons of aircraft in icing] should be accomplished through the inherent capability of the aircraft design rather than to rely upon operational restrictions ..."
 3. This was the first major meeting on aircraft icing since the NACA era.